Who Leads Hungary?

 - Budapest is one of Europe's most visited cities, with thermal baths, Habsburg architecture, and the Danube providing significant tourism appeal

-- George Soros, who funds liberal causes globally, was born in Budapest; Orbán's government has made Soros a political villain in Hungarian politics
+- George Soros, who funds liberal causes globally, was born in Budapest; the Orbán government made Soros a political villain in Hungarian politics

 Frequently Asked Questions